mattbellis/using-Google-Forms-quizzes-with-a-testbank/README.md

 For "Type", "MC" is multiple choice and "CB" is checkbox, the only two options that Google Quizzes currently takes.

+You can also store images by URL ("Type" = "IU") or stored on your Drive and referenced by ID ("Type" = "ID").

 -----
 **Google Forms Quiz template**